 Your electronic throttle control is a technically complex system, and there can be problems that cause your ETC light to come on.
-Keep in mind that we are dealing with your engine's computer controls, and your throttle control is an important safety-related system within it.
+Remember that we are dealing with your engine's computer controls; your throttle control is an important safety-related system.
 For your own protection, and that of others in your car and around you, problems with your ETC should be diagnosed and fixed by a professional mechanic.
 Let's zoom in on some common symptoms of ETC problems, and what to do about them:

 A major reduction in your gas mileage

-If you notice that your car is not going as far as it usually does on a tank of gas, it could be a sign of a problem in your ETC system.
+If you notice that your car is not going as far as it usually does on a gas tank, it could be a sign of a problem in your ETC system.

 What to do: Make an appointment with your repair shop right away.
 You want to stop wasting fuel - and money - as soon as possible!
 Your mechanic will use a code reader to check the engine computer and diagnose your car's problem.
 A faulty ETC can send incorrect signals, causing your vehicle to burn too much fuel.
-Your electronic throttle control can then be repaired, so that it can resume normal operation - and give you the fuel economy you expect.
+Your electronic throttle control can then be repaired to resume normal operation - and give you the fuel economy you expect.

 Stumbling or hesitation as you accelerate

-A damaged electronic throttle control can result in hesitation or stumbling when you attempt to accelerate.
+Damaged electronic throttle control can result in hesitation or stumbling when accelerating.

-What to do: Have your car towed to a repair shop immediately - it is not safe to drive!
-The trouble code in the computer aim your mechanic toward a correct diagnosis, and repairs to your ETC system can be made.
+What to do: Have your car towed to a repair shop immediately - driving is unsafe!
+The trouble code in the computer aims your mechanic toward a correct diagnosis, and repairs to your ETC system can be made.

 The operation of the throttle becomes erratic

 This can be very scary!
 It is caused by an intermittent loss or disruption of the electronic signal from the gas pedal to the throttle.
-Your throttle will operate normally some of the time, but at other random times it will accelerate either not enough, or too much.
+Your throttle will operate normally sometimes, but at other random times, it will accelerate either not enough, or too much.
 Both situations are extremely dangerous, and either one could cause an accident.

-What to do: Pull over as soon as it is safe to do so, and then call a tow truck.
-Your electronic throttle control system needs to be repaired before you can drive it again.
+What to do: Pull over as soon as it is safe, and then call a tow truck.
+Your electronic throttle control system must be repaired before you can drive it again.